fauzaanirsyaadi/perpus/README.md

 6. Run the Flask API:
 $ flask run
-Navigate to http://localhost:5000/cars to view the cars data.
+Navigate to http://localhost:5000/ to view the data.